Hagopjanian Law Group

 • Transfer-on-Death (TOD) Deeds – For real estate

 A properly funded living trust is usually the best option for most families.
-Our estate planning attorney Los Angeles team can create a comprehensive plan tailored to your needs.
+We can create a comprehensive plan tailored to your needs.

 What is the Cost of Probate in California?